 A spectacular achievement considering that up until a week before the race Auroras Encore hadn't even made the cut due to the handicap system implemented for the Grand National.

-Sue Smith began her racing career as a hobby over twenty years ago training a few horses, including her father's.
+Sue Smith began her racing career as a hobby over twenty-five years ago training a few horses, including her father's.
 Born on a farm in Sussex, Sue became an international showjumper and ladies champion as well as riding horses at Epsom for her father.

 She married Harvey Smith more than twenty years ago and moved with him to Craiglands Farm where she trained her first winner, African Safari, in 1990 when he won a three-runner chase at Ascot.